Skip to content

 Media Query Ranges#

-Media Query ranges or breakpoints are now split into 5 groups.
+Media query ranges or breakpoints are split into five groups.

 Push and Pull Removed#